-As users navigate through Spaces, the listing for each Look and dashboard indicates whether they have scheduled that content.
+As users navigate through folders, the listing for each Look and dashboard indicates whether they have scheduled that content.

 |Owner||User who owns the schedule.
 This is typically the user that created the schedule.
 However, a schedule’s ownership can be reassigned by an administrator.
 Also, an administrator can create a schedule for another user using the API.|